benjaminion/upgrading-ethereum-book/README.md

 Astro will tell you where it is serving the content (somewhere like http://localhost:4321/capella).

-Instead of building and serving, you can run `npm run devel` and visit the link Astro shows.
-This will not pick up real-time changes to _src/book.md_ and will need to be restarted to see them.
-It is useful, though, for checking CSS and other component changes interactively.
+Instead of building and serving, you can run `npm run devel`.
+This will live-update pages in response to changes to `src/book.md` and other files like CSS and Astro scripts.
+Note that the one-page annotated spec and the search index will not update interactively - do `npm run clean` for a full rebuild.

 ## Workflow